Southgate, London: Local features

 Within the area is the art deco Grade II* Southgate tube station designed by Charles Holden.
 The area has several large green parks such as Grovelands Park which covers ninety-two acres and contains the seven-acre former boating lake and adjoining woodland of the adjacent Grade I listed Grovelands House (formerly 'Southgate Grove').
 In Waterfall Road is Christ Church, built in 1862 by Sir Gilbert Scott; adjacent to its grounds, in Minchenden Oak Garden, stands the Minchenden Oak.
 Across the road from the church lies the Walker Cricket Ground; a regular Middlesex venue which was first used in 1859 and is named after the cricketer John Walker.

 The Southgate Green conservation area contains several notable Grade II listed buildings such as Arnoside House and Essex House, Sandford House & Norbury House, Old House & Essex Coach House, 40 The Green and the Valentine Poole houses.
 The adjoining Cannon Hill features the early-18th century Arnos Grove House and the High Street features Southgate House.

 Southgate station on the Piccadilly line is the nearest tube stop to most of Southgate's residential area.
 Other stations are at Oakwood (to the north) and Arnos Grove (to the south west).

 Demography

 Southgate is a cosmopolitan district.
 There has been a prominent Jewish community since the early 20th century.
 There are also many Greek, Greek Cypriot, Japanese, and Turkish families living in the district.
-As of the 2011 census, White British makes up 45% of the population, followed by Other White at 20%.
+As of the 2011 census, the White British demographic makes up 45% of the population, followed by Other White at 20%.